Islands of the Venetian Lagoon

 Fast-paced travelers may even squeeze in Murano on the same day.

-If you're not in a rush, spend one day on Burano and its charming neighbors, and another on Murano, including Lido and a bit of hopping around Venice to make the most of a 2-day vaporetto pass.
+If you are not in a rush, it often makes sense to spend one day on Burano and its neighboring islands of Torcello and Mazzorbo, and another on Murano, with the option to include Lido or combine visits with time in Venice using a 2-day vaporetto pass.

 Your questions, answered